awesome-astra/docs/docs/pages/develop/sdk/astra-db-client-java.md

 });
 ```

+#### Queries

 In the query ou can then add filter with the builder.

 A similarity search is a query that will find records where vectors are the closest to a given vector.
 It is done by providing a vector and a number of results to return.
 The result is a list of `JsonResult` that contains the payload and the distance.

 - [x] **Simple Search**